RRambo/Noise-meter-server/README.md

 Database file: `cmd/api/production.db`

-To reset database: Delete the file and restart the server (new empty database will be created).
+To reset database: Delete the file and restart the server (a new empty database will be created).

 ## Development Notes